 There are 3 official sightseeing loops (see the Vara de Rey Tourist Office for brochures) that lead you through the top attractions.
 Intermittent information plaques provide insightful historical background at each site.

 If you don’t fancy following a pre-defined route, there’s no harm in wandering around on your own (getting lost is half the fun).
-Alternately, 2-hour guided tours run daily throughout the Old Town.
+Alternatively, 2-hour guided tours run daily throughout the Old Town.

 Fancy resting your feet?
-Movie theater Paradiso is a fantastic open-air movie theater in a scenic location on the Bastion of Sant Pere ramparts.
+Cinema Paradiso is a fantastic open-air cinema in a scenic location on the Bastion of Sant Pere ramparts.
 Also, techno fans won’t want to miss the grand finale of the International Music Summit, which takes place on the battlements of Santa Lucía in early summer.

 Old Town in Ibiza